National Parks Road Trip Itinerary: Utah to Yellowstone & Grand Teton

 Adventurer & Photographer

 Summer, Fall, Late Spring

 This route is intended for a summer, fall or late spring season road trip.
-While most of the destinations on our itinerary are very popular winter ski destinations (Park City, Utah literally hosted the 2002 Winter Olympics), the roads between these places are not always open and can be dangerous with snow cover.
-It’d be best if you have about 10 to 12 days for this trip, but it could probably be done in eight days if you didn’t mind driving a bit every day.
+While most of the destinations on our itinerary are very popular winter ski destinations (Park City, Utah hosted the 2002 Winter Olympics), the roads between these places are not always open and can be dangerous with snow cover.
+It’d be best if you have about 10 to 12 days for this trip, but it can be done in eight days if you don’t mind driving a bit every day.

 SALT LAKE CITY, UTAH

 If you don’t know a lot about Salt Lake City, you might at least know these two facts: it’s known for being the city with nine ski resorts within an hour’s drive, and for being the world headquarters of the Mormon religion.

 Save the skiing for winter, but don’t miss visiting Temple Square, whether you’re religious or not.
 It’s a 35-acre area in the heart of downtown with plenty of historical buildings, food, sights to see and activities.
 Right beside Temple Square, you can visit City Creek Center, Salt Lake’s unique shopping center.

 About 80 miles (130 kilometers) north of SLC you’ll head into Cache Valley, which is home to the metropolitan area of Logan, Utah.

 We recommend spending a day and night here, as there’s a lot to see and do.

 Probably the most epically scenic drive is through Logan Canyon—September and October are perfect months to see the fall leaves changing colors.